Adroiti/docs-for-code-review-tools/tfsec/aws-eks-enable-control-plane-logging.md

-Pattern: EKS Clusters should have cluster control plane logging turned on
+Pattern: Disabled control plane logging for AWS EKS cluster

 Issue: -

 ## Description

 By default cluster control plane logging is not turned on.
-Logging is available for audit, api, authenticator, controllerManager and scheduler.
+Logging is available for `audit`, `api`, `authenticator`, `controllerManager` and `scheduler`.
 All logging should be turned on for cluster control plane.

 **Resolution**: Enable logging for the EKS control plane.